 Belinda West, Assistant Ombudsman Monitoring

-Michelle joined the Office in 2007 and commenced her role as an Assistant Ombudsman in December 2015.
-She has more than 15 years' public sector experience in investigations and complaint handling.
+Michelle joined the Office in 2007 and commenced the role of Assistant Ombudsman in December 2015.
+She has more than 18 years' public sector experience in investigations and complaint handling.

-Michelle Bovill, Assistant Ombudsman Investigations
+Michelle Bovill, Assistant Ombudsman Complaint Resolution